2018: Jamie Lindsey

 “Dance in Unlikely Places” is a group of five dancers and visual artists from the University of Wyoming who tour locations and perform for a diverse audience, and sometimes, for no one at all.
 Sydney Edwards is a part of this troupe and documents the ways in which the group performs.
 Edwards photographs dances among natural Wyoming sites to create a connection with space as well as dances within community settings, such as historical sites and care centers.
 The troupe strives to tailor performances for their audience and to deliver a rewarding and memorable experience.

 Edwards is a local dance instructor and artist in Laramie.
 Having received a Dance Science BFA, she is passionate about diverse education opportunities through interdisciplinary approaches and building community through involvement and outreach.
-Her unique course of study has allowed her to present at the 2017 Shepard Symposium, receive the David Reif Award, receive the Larsh Bristol Photojournalism Fellowship, and advocate for arts in academia.
-Edwards works for a local non-profit while teaching, working as a videographer, and pursuing her photography career.
+She presented at the 2017 Shepard Symposium, received the David Reif Award and the Larsh Bristol Fellowship, and advocates for arts in academia.

 2015: BRANDON FRITZ